-The goal of the requested service is to build the capacity of community-based organizations to implement and evaluate Evidence-Based Programs, Policies and Practices (EBP) to prevent and reduce UAD, and other SA and related problems among youth ages 9-17 and young adults ages 18-20.
-The specific goal of the requested service is to use the SPF to select and implement EBP to best address prevention priorities for high risk communities and populations.
+The goal of the requested service is to build the capacity of community-based organizations to implement and evaluate Evidence-Based Programs and Practices and Innovative Interventions (EBP/II) to prevent and reduce alcohol use and related problems among youth ages nine to seventeen (9-17) and young adults ages eighteen to twenty-four (18-24).
+The specific goal of the requested service is to use the SPF to select and implement EBP/II to best address prevention priorities for high risk communities and populations.